Protect your iOS device

 • When updating software, do it from a trusted location and internet connection, like your home or office, not at an internet cafe or coffee shop.

-• Updating to the latest OS may require you to download software and restart a number of times.
+• Updating to the latest version of your operating system may require you to download software and restart a number of times.
 You will want to set aside time for this where you do not need to do work on your device.
-Go through the steps of comparing the latest version to your device's current version below, until your device does not give you additional new updates.

 Notes

-• The iOS update guide recommends backing up your device to the cloud (i.e., Apple's own computers) before you update your operating system.
-Consider whether or not this is safe for you, given the threats you face.
-Alternatively, back up your phone or tablet to your own computer.
+• The iOS update guide recommends backing up your device through several methods, including iCloud (which means Apple's own servers), before you update your operating system.
+Consider which is the safest method for you, given the threats you face.
+In general, we recommend backing up your phone or tablet to your own computer.

 Turn Lockdown Mode on

-If you use iPhone, iPad or other device that uses iOS we strongly suggest to turn Lockdown Mode on !
-Most likely you will not see any or much difference in the way your device will work, but you will be much better protected.
+If you use iPhone, iPad or another iOS device, we strongly suggest to turn Lockdown Mode on.
+Most likely you will not see any or much difference in the way your device works, but you will be much better protected.

-Since version 16.0 iOS contain very important tool to increase protection of your device called Lockdown Mode.
-This feature limits infection strategies used by sophisticated spyware like Pegasus.
-Features of the Lockdown Mode should be use by everyone and should really be part of a standard operating system.
+Lockdown Mode limits infection strategies used by sophisticated spyware like Pegasus.
+Features of the Lockdown Mode should be used by everyone and should really be part of a standard operating system.

 Use apps from trusted sources